CU Boulder students can start a new recognized student organization (RSO) by following the steps and policies outlined below.

 - Complete the new student organization application (organization registration form).

-If interested in restarting the organization, please visit the Center for Student Involvement in UMC 330 to speak with a liaison.
-Any information regarding the previous org is helpful, but not necessary.
+If interested in restarting the organization, please email firstname.lastname@example.org.
+Please provide any information regarding the previous org (previous leaders, last year you think you were active, etc).
 If you remain in contact with any former org members, please reach out in advance and ask to lead the restarted organization.
 While not a requirement to restart the organization, it will help expedite the process.